 Depart Ottawa for Iqaluit by jet.
 Transfer planes for a late evening arrival in Arctic Bay.
-The flight alone is spectacular as you fly over vast expanses of ice, deep valleys, fjords and mountains.
+The flight alone is spectacular as you fly over vast expanses of ice, deep valleys, fjords, and mountains.
 Upon arrival, meet your trip leader at the Nanisivik airport just outside of Arctic Bay.
 A welcome dinner at the hotel and introduction to the other team members is held.
 Travel by snowmobile and qamutik (a traditional Inuit sled) to your safari-inspired base camp, resting on the sea ice a short distance back from the floe edge, and experience first-hand how the Inuit travel to their summer camps.

 You may also opt for a more exciting and up-close and personal encounter with these majestic sea creatures by kayaking and snorkeling amongst them.
 After donning your dry suit, enter the exhilarating waters and experience some of the most magical moments of your life as whales swim beneath you.

 Enjoy short hikes overland to towering icebergs and experience the dramatic, silent panoramas unfolding to the horizon.
 Be dazzled by the impressive ice formations and glistening icicles that dip into turquoise blue melt-water pools and then take a break with some warm tea made from fresh chunks of 1000-year-old ice.
 You may spot polar bear tracks and follow them for a chance to observe them prowling for prey from a safe distance.